maniospas/SocialGraphMining/README.md

 	}
 }
 ```
-An example simulation that demonstrates the capabilities of the mining module in more details
+An example simulation that demonstrates the capabilities of the mining module in more detail
-has been setup in the file *eu.h2020.helios_social.module.socialgraphmining.examples.java*.
+has been setup in the file *eu.h2020.helios_social.module.socialgraphmining.examples.java*
+(datasets for running this simulation can be provided upon request).

 ## Project Structure
 This project contains the following components: